AstroSharck/astro-start/README.md

 # Astro Electron Starter

-A simple Node.js CLI to generate a ready-to-use ElectronJS project, including your personal watermark in every file.
+A simple Node.js CLI to generate a ready-to-use ElectronJS project.

 ---